- Protecting constitutional rights for four decades.

 - Represents plaintiffs with personal injury or civil rights claims, assisting co-counsel in state and federal court.

-Michael is hosting a podcast, “True Believers and the Road to Hell.”
+Michael hosts a podcast, “True Believers and the Road to Hell.”
 It explores the perspectives of persons who have done stellar work to improve the justice system and their community including the challenges they have faced.